the-data-center/Who-Lives/WhoLivesMarkdown.md

 the workforce essential for a healthy economy.[^12] Severe housing cost burdens of more than 50 percent of household income indicate a serious problem in housing affordability.
-In 2004, the share of severely cost-burdened renters in New Orleans and the U.S. was 24 and 24 percent, respectively.
+In 2004, the share of severely cost-burdened renters in New Orleans and the U.S. was 24 percent.
 In the 19 years since, that share has spiked to 34 percent in Orleans while growing to only 26 percent nationally.
 In Jefferson Parish, the share of renters paying more than 50 percent of household income on housing and utilities is 32 percent in 2023.

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/09/rentbur-1.png" style="display: block; margin: auto;" />

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-**Notes**: 2004 data is not available for metro New Orleans.
+**Notes**: 2004 data is not available for Metro New Orleans.

 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2004 and 2023.</p>
 </div>